tu2-atmanand/tu2-atmanand/README.md

   </a>
 </p>

 - 🔭 I’m currently working on a c++ voice automation project
-- 🌱 I’m currently learning Data Structures and Algorithms and python
+- 🌱 I’m currently learning Data Structures and Algorithms and JAVA programming language.
 - 📫 How to reach me: [twitter](https://twitter.com/AtmanandGauns)
-- ⚡ Fun fact: I like to read physics books and interested in astronomy, black holes etc. Also like the technologies such as nanotechnology and nanoelectronics.
+- ⚡ Fun fact: I like to read physics books on particle physics, astronomy, black holes etc. Also like the technologies such as nanotechnology and nanoelectronics.

 ## 🌐 Languages and Tools :
 <p align="left">